pralayaPanta/AI-900/4-NaturalLanguageProcessing.md

 ### Semantic language models
   - Encoding of language tokens as vectors (multi valued arrays of numbers) is known as embedding
+    - ***Vectorization*** captures semantic relationships between words by assigning them to locations in n-dimensional space.

 ### Azure AI Language Features